Manage SQL sessions

 Name

-The length must be 1 to 64 characters.
-Only letters, digits, hyphens (-), underscores (_), and spaces are supported.
+The name must be 1 to 64 characters in length and can contain letters, digits, hyphens (-), underscores (_), and spaces.

 Resource Queue

-Select a resource queue for the sql session.
+The resource queue for the SQL session.
 You can select a queue designated for development or one shared between development and production.

 For more information about queues, see Manage resource queues.